CzarHey/discord-timebomb/README.md

 14. Copy the code from the page and paste it in the BBTag Editor.
 15. Select **Save**.
 The user ban list will be created.

+The command will now be imported and can be used on your server.

 ## Using the command